 Our world is increasingly interconnected, as demonstrated by the domestic impact of external issues.
 New subjects crowd the international agenda.
 At home and abroad, many actors participate in international affairs.
-Managing external affairs is more complex, involving focus on performance and reaching out to publics.
+Managing external affairs is more complex, involving focusing on performance and reaching out to publics.
 This course gives insight into the contemporary practice of diplomacy and deepens understanding of significant issues in diplomacy management.
 The course is practitioner-oriented, and participants should have some prior knowledge of diplomatic theory and practice.
 The course was originally developed in a shorter, self-learning format for the Canadian Foreign Service Institute.

 What will you learn?

 - Identify the defining features of diplomacy in the 21st century (or 'globalised diplomacy'), and the change factors – the volatile forces in the current operating environment which shape and force diplomacy to adapt.

 - Describe and analyse changes in the ways that countries deal with one another, including the new and changing roles of embassies.

 - Assess the role of new actors in diplomacy, in particular public diplomacy.

 - Identify and provide examples of different types of regional diplomacy groupings, and analyse the role, potential and opportunities of these new clusters.

 - Critically assess the movement towards foreign ministry reform, and the impact of performance management in foreign ministries and provide examples.

 In this course, you will interact intensively in discussions with classmates and lecturers from around the world.
 You will receive guidance and personalised feedback on your classwork from the course team.

 - 1 week of course introduction and orientation to online learning